TITLE 6 PRIMARY AND SECONDARY EDUCATION

 entitlement to FAPE.
 A student may elect to resume their high school education

-at their school district of residence until student either meets the
+receive the diploma or at their school district of residence until student either meets the requirements to obtain a diploma

 (f) A